 Pediatric Cardiac/Cardiothoracic Intensive Care Unit

-The Kravis Children’s Hospital has a six-bed pediatric cardiac/cardiothoracic intensive care unit (PCICU), a 15-bed pediatric intensive care unit (PICU), a 38-bed neonatal intensive care unit (ICU), 75 pediatric inpatient beds, and a pediatric emergency room.
-The PCICU is located on the sixth floor of the Guggenheim Pavilion, close to the cardiac operating room and catheterization laboratory.
+The Kravis Children’s Hospital has a four-bed pediatric cardiac/cardiothoracic intensive care unit (PCICU), a 16-bed pediatric intensive care unit (PICU), a 46-bed neonatal intensive care unit (ICU), 68 pediatric inpatient beds, and a pediatric emergency room.
+The PCICU is located on the third floor of the Kravis Children's Hospital, close to the cardiac operating room and catheterization laboratory.
 Outpatient visits take place in the Annenberg Building, 3rd floor, Suite 3-50.

 Our PCICU is designed to promote family-centered care, improve the flow of care within the hospital, and allow young patients and their families to return to the regular hospital environment as quickly as possible.

 We use the PCICU for all pediatric patients with congenital heart disease who need intensive care for conditions involving the heart, lungs, or airways.
 We also use this space to care for children who need certain types of special care, 24 hours a day and 7 days a week.

 Our multidisciplinary pediatric team includes intensive care doctors, nurses, cardiologists, cardiac surgeons, respiratory therapists, physiotherapists, dieticians, pharmacists, chaplains, volunteers, and housekeepers.
 The intensive care attending coordinates your child’s care while in the PCICU.